 On the other hand, free hosting won’t cost you anything to start with.
 The cons, however, are numerous:

 - You will have the host’s domain name attached to yours

 - Hosts can delete or edit your content whenever they want to, and however they want to

 - Your resources are limited (video, images, memory)

 - You don’t have the freedom to optimize the blog as you want, or personalize it accordingly

-I’d personally choose a self-host, but it really depends on where your budget is.
+Self-hosting is like buying your home, while free hosting is like renting your home.
+I’d personally choose to self-host, but it really depends on where your budget is.
 If it’s tight, don’t worry about it – traffic will still come if you have quality content.